mixpanel/docs/pages/Tracking/how-tos/debugging.md

 This document walks through best practices for data validation and debugging your Mixpanel implementation.

-# Before you Debug
+## Before You Debug

-## Create a Test Environment
+### Create a Test Project
-Mixpanel recommends that you create a [separate development environment and Mixpanel project](https://developer.mixpanel.com/docs/set-up-projects) to validate your event data.
+Mixpanel recommends that you create a [separate development Mixpanel project](https://developer.mixpanel.com/docs/set-up-projects) to validate your event data.
 This ensures that your testing data does not contaminate your production environment.

-## Send Events
+### Send Events
 Mixpanel doesn't receive any data until you start sending events.
 If you haven't started sending data to Mixpanel, check out our quickstart guides for [JavaScript](https://developer.mixpanel.com/docs/javascript-quickstart), [Server](https://developer.mixpanel.com/v3.19/docs/server), and [Mobile](https://developer.mixpanel.com/docs/react-native-quickstart).
 We have a simple [HTTP API](https://developer.mixpanel.com/docs/cloud-ingestion) for any languages we don't support.

 🎉 Congratulations, you're ready to debug!
 Theres are two primary places to inspect your raw events as they flow into your Mixpanel project: Events and User Profiles.

-## Debugging with Events
+### Debugging with Events

 Use Events to confirm that events are arriving to your Mixpanel project, so you can troubleshoot your Mixpanel setup quickly.
 With Events, you can see a feed of events along with all of their properties coming into Mixpanel.